rgoorah/step-functions/README.md

 aws cloudformation create-stack --stack-name call-center --template-body file://call-center.yml --capabilities CAPABILITY_IAM
 ```

-Verify it by running this command: `aws stepfunctions list-state-machines` and also look at the AWS Web Console under Step Functions.
+Verify it by running this command: `aws stepfunctions list-state-machines` and also look at the AWS Web Console under 'Step Functions'.

 ## Step 3 - Execute the state machine
 * Search for Step Functions at the AWS Web Console